Preparedness for effective response (HFA 5)

 • Sustainability for AJ&K and KP Stockpiles Signed MoUs with both the Governments.

 • Organized Mainstreaming DRR Workshops in nine EQA districts and published a Mainstreaming Guide Book to help/educate district development planners in implementing risk conscious approaches.

 • Prepared Hazard Indication Maps for Mansehra and Muzaffarabad Districts for better land use planning.

 • Established DRR Chairs at AJ&K and Hazara Universities.

 • Capacity building of SDMA (AJ&K) and PDMA (KP) through provision of latest office equipment for smooth functioning.

 • Sustainability and safe repository of results, Signed a Memorandum of Understanding (MoU) with National University of Sciences and Technology (NUST), Islamabad.

 The programme has been completed with total satisfaction and within stipulated time lines without any hick ups.
 The fact that ERRA DRM model has been accepted for replication in rest of the country and adaptation by several INGOs implementing CBDRM in flood affected areas, bare testimony to its fecundity.
-UNISDR has also included DRMP in their best practices.
+UNDRR has also included DRMP in their best practices.